hannasage/zine/README.md

 #### extensions-rules

-Part of validating your props is setting your template's rules.
+Part of validating my props is setting my template's rules.
 All of my basic rules will be housed in `common-rules`, but this directory allows me to create endless custom rules for validating incoming page configurations against template requirements.